 From the heart.
 Feedback is well-received when delivered from a state of genuine caring and trust.
 You must believe the only reason you are giving this feedback is because you care enough to help the receiver become great at what they do.

 If you don’t feel this way, then I would wait to give the feedback until you do.
 Relationship first, feedback second.
 Generally speaking, feedback received from someone who does not care will be not be taken seriously or will be dismissed entirely.

 From a team perspective.
 Feedback in an Agile organization should be designed to bring the person and team into self-accountability.
 How is my not doing something impacting the team?
 How does the team feel when I don’t complete something I should have?
-Design the feedback so the receiver begins answering these questions on their own.
+Design your conversation so the receiver begins answering these questions on their own.